frappe/erpnext/erpnext/docs/user/manual/en/regional/india/gst-setup.md

 **Include GSTIN number in the Address Template**

-Open Address Template record for India, and add GSTIN number there if not exists.
+Open Address Template record for India, add GSTIN number and State Code there if not exists.

 <img class="screenshot" alt="GST in Company" src="{{docs_base_url}}/assets/img/regional/india/address-template-gstin.png">